-Christopher Green is a Principal in Fish & Richardson’s Atlanta and Washington, DC, offices.
+Christopher Green is a principal in the Atlanta and Washington, D.C., offices of Fish & Richardson P.C.
 He is a first-chair trial lawyer whose practice spans all areas of intellectual property litigation and counseling.
-He has successfully tried cases in venues across the country on behalf of clients ranging from start-ups to Fortune 100 companies, including matters originating in both state and federal courts, as well as the United States International Trade Commission.
-In addition to his courtroom work, he is a registered patent attorney who actively assists his clients in managing various post-grant proceedings before the Patent Trial and Appeals Board.
+He has successfully tried cases in venues across the country on behalf of clients ranging from startups to Fortune 100 companies, including matters originating in both state and federal courts, as well as the U.S. International Trade Commission.
+In addition to his courtroom work, he is a registered patent attorney who actively assists his clients in managing various post-grant proceedings before the Patent Trial and Appeal Board.
 He is a regular lecturer on issues relating to intellectual property law, including at the Emory University School of Law and the Georgia Institute of Technology’s Scheller College of Business.
 An active member of his community, Mr. Green coaches youth basketball and volunteers his services through the Atlanta Volunteer Lawyer Foundation’s Safe Families office, where he was named the 2019 Volunteer of the Year for his work assisting families who are suffering incidents of domestic violence.

 Prior to entering the practice of law, Mr. Green gained substantial technical experience while serving at a software development firm, where he designed applications for international and domestic telecommunications clients.
 He has additional engineering experience in areas such as wireless communications and electric power generation and delivery systems.

-Mr. Green is an alumnus of the Georgia Institute of Technology (Bachelor of Electrical Engineering), Vanderbilt University’s Owen Graduate School of Management (M.B.A) and Wake Forest University’s School of Law (J.D.).
+Mr. Green is an alumnus of the Georgia Institute of Technology (bachelor’s degree in electrical engineering), Vanderbilt University’s Owen Graduate School of Management (M.B.A) and Wake Forest University’s School of Law (J.D.).